lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * MO: Matching Operator.
 An operator used to match a value contained in a header field with a value contained in a Rule.

 * Retransmission Timer.
-A timer used by the SCHC fragment sender during an on-going SCHC fragmented packet transmission to detect possible link errors when waiting for a possible incoming ACK.
+A timer used by the SCHC fragment sender during an on-going SCHC fragmented packet transmission to detect possible link errors when waiting for a possible incoming SCHC ACK.

 * Rule: A set of header field values.